Aditi-Ethiraj14/Smart-Sentinel/README.md

 *Technologies Used*

-* Scikit-learn: Used for training the model and making predictions. ii) Numpy: For numerical operations and data manipulation. iii) ML Layers: Conv2D, MaxPooling2D, Flatten, and Dense layers used in the model architecture. iv) Matplotlib: Used for plotting and visualizing triggering suspicious activity over time.
+* Scikit-learn: Used for training the model and making predictions.
+* Numpy: For numerical operations and data manipulation.
+* ML Layers: Conv2D, MaxPooling2D, Flatten, and Dense layers used in the model architecture.
+* Matplotlib: Used for plotting and visualizing triggering suspicious activity over time.
-v) Pickle: The model is saved as a .pkl file after training, which is then loaded for real-time detection and plotting.
+* Pickle: The model is saved as a .pkl file after training, which is then loaded for real-time detection and plotting.

 *Project Structure*
 ![image](https://github.com/user-attachments/assets/5a80847d-5410-4862-a2ce-cf6ba44d3cab)

+*Prerequisites*

+To run the project, make sure you have the following Python libraries installed: scikit-learn numpy matplotlib pickle

-How It Works
+*How It Works*

-Model Training: The model is trained using scikit-learn with data from the dataset, and fine-tuned to detect shoplifting.
+* Model Training: The model is trained using scikit-learn with data from the dataset, and fine-tuned to detect shoplifting.
-Motion Detection: When a motion is detected, the trained model processes the image data to check if the activity matches the patterns of shoplifting.
+* Motion Detection: When a motion is detected, the trained model processes the image data to check if the activity matches the patterns of shoplifting.
-Detection & Logging: The system logs any suspicious activity detected by the model and produces a detailed graph of triggering events.
+* Detection & Logging as Graph: The system detects any suspicious activity detected by the model and produces a detailed graph of triggering events.
-Visualization: Using matplotlib, the suspicious activities are plotted for better understanding and further analysis.
+* Visualization: Using matplotlib, the suspicious activities are plotted for better understanding and further analysis.
-Getting Started
-Prerequisites
-To run the project, make sure you have the following Python libraries installed:

-scikit-learn
-numpy
-matplotlib
-tensorflow (for Conv2D, MaxPooling2D, etc.)
-pickle
-Install them using pip:

-bash
-Copy
-Edit